cwhitelytning/Scheduler/readme.md

 Specifies which time components will be used (hours - **%H,** minutes - **%M**, seconds - **%S**).

 * If multiple temporary components are used, they must be separated by a colon.
-* Start time and duration must use the same number of components as per the format.
+* Start time and duration must use the same number of components according to the format.

 ##### Start time and duration

-Sets the trigger time and duration of the task.
+Sets the trigger time and duration of the job.

-* The time must match the format being set.
+* The time must match the given format.

-#### Unselect task
+#### Deselect task

 ```c
 scheduler_unselect_task